Bricklayers Insurance: Video Transcript

 This way you get what you need, and don’t pay for what you don’t.

-So what does builders insurance cover you for?
+So what does Bricklayers Insurance cover you for?

 It can cover you for most types of bricklaying work including